joost-de-vries/sbt-typescript/README.md

  - `rootDir`.
 If you use the `stage` compile mode the `outFile` option is also managed by `sbt-typescript`.

+### override tsconfig.json for test code

+    (projectTestFile in typescript) := Some("tsconfig.test.json")

+Any settings in that file will override those in `tsconfig.json`

 ## release notes

+#### v2.4.1-1
+- allow for overrides of the tsconfig.json for test code

 #### v2.4.1
 - upgrade to ts npm 2.4.1